Ready Region Southeastern

 Ready Region Southeastern is committed to partnering with other organizations and stakeholders to implement this work.
 Explore our ECCE Ready Regions Southeastern infographic to learn more about this dynamic partnership spanning across six cities and four counties throughout Hampton Roads and the Eastern Shore.

-Increasing AccessWe will administer Mixed Delivery programming in the region, and coordinate enrollment to help parents learn about and access ECCE services that meet their needs and preferences, while helping ECCE pr
+We will administer Mixed Delivery programming in the region, and coordinate enrollment to help parents learn about and access ECCE services that meet their needs and preferences, while helping ECCE providers connect with and serve more families.

 Quality early learning experiences are essential for preparing children to succeed in kindergarten and beyond.
 This impact is life-long – research has shown that children who participate in high-quality early childhood care and education (ECCE) programs are more likely to finish college, be gainfully employed, and be healthier later in life.
 The Mixed Delivery program provides publicly funded ECCE services in licensed (non-faith-based), private ECCE settings for eligible children.
 It funds full-day, year-round ECCE services for infants, toddlers, and preschoolers, meeting growing demand for publicly funded ECCE at private sites that meet the varied needs and preferences of families.

-Ready Regions is working to “coordinate enrollment” across publicly funded ECCE programs in the region, such as Child Care Centers and Family Child Care Homes, including those participating in VECF’s Mixed Delivery program, Head Start, and Virginia Preschool Initiative.
+Ready Regions is working to coordinate enrollment across publicly funded ECCE programs in the region, such as Child Care Centers and Family Child Care Homes (including those participating in VECF’s Mixed Delivery program) Head Start, and Virginia Preschool Initiative.
 By building a coordinated enrollment system we strive to:

 • Help parents easily learn where there are available spots for their children, what they qualify for, and information such as cost, hours, and location.